akaupang/macha/README.md

 It is recommended to set an alias for the script for convenient usage, e.g. in your .bashrc:

-\# Make sure that the charmm binary is in the PATH
+\# Make sure that the charmm binary is in the $PATH or you have set a location in the script.

 export PATH="/path/to/charmm/bin:$PATH"

 \# Create an alias for the script

 alias macha="/path/to/manual_charmm_system_setup.sh"

-\# Edit the script to set a default location for OpenMM python scripts